 Peter, thank you very much for your time and effort.
-I would like to talk about the beginning of your music carrier.
+I would like to talk about the beginning.
 As far as I know you started a band called The Sidekicks around 1964.
 Eventually you become The Key in November 1965.
 When Fontana Records signed with you, you changed your name to Kaleidoscope.
 Can you tell me about your beginnings as The Sidekicks and then transforming into Kaleidoscope?

 We`d served a three year apprenticeship by the time we arrived at 1967 and found ourselves the proud owners of a recording contract with a major international label.
 We began in ’64 as a sort of covers band; we played Stones and Beatles songs and lots of blues, or rhythm and blues as it was called back then.
 As a fledgling band with nil experience it was easy to play steady blues stuff.
 We then ventured into Stones territory.